speedment/speedment-doc/pages/connectors.md

 The selected collations will be used for all MariaDB tables.

 {% include important.html content= "
-Some Linux distributions (noteably Debian/Ubuntu) requires the utf8mb4 collations to be used as per instructions above.
+Some Linux distributions (notable Debian/Ubuntu) requires the utf8mb4 collations to be used as per instructions above.
 " %}

 Speedment officially support the following MariaDB JDBC versions: